open62541/open62541-nodeset-loader/README.md

 ./parserDemo pathToNodesetFile1 pathToNodesetFile2

 ## Integration with open62541

+### status
+- [x] import of multiple nodeset files
+- [x] nodesetLoader uses the logger from the server configuration
+- [x] DataType import: custom datatypes
+- [x] DataType import: optionset, union, structs with optional members supported
+- [x] Value import: for variables with datatypes from namespace 0 and custom data types

+### build

 build with cmake option ENABLE_BACKEND_OPEN62541

 There is an example in the open backend, can be started with